nibbula/yew/README.md

 This is a line edtior.
-It's not done yet and broken.
+It's not done yet and it's broken.
 It has egregious dependencies and it's not in Quicklisp.
 Also, it's very existence is a temporary hack.